ARCHER2-HPC/archer2-docs/docs/data-tools/spack.md

 ## Activating Spack

 As it is still in an experimental stage, the Spack module is not made available to users by default.
-The development modules must firstly be enabled by running:
+You must firstly load the `other-software` module:

-    auser@ln01:~> module use /work/y07/shared/archer2-lmod/apps/dev
+    auser@ln01:~> module load other-software

 Several modules with `spack` in their name will become visible to you.
-You should simply load the `spack` module:
+You should load the `spack` module:

     auser@ln01:~> module load spack